 Nevada law as to child molestation, child sexual abuse or "Lewdness with a Minor under 16" years is defined in NRS 201.230.
 Nevada law defines this as committing "any lewd or lascivious act upon the body, or any part or member thereof, under the age of 16" with the purpose of sexually gratifying the defendant or the child.

 NRS 201.230 is almost identical to California's Penal Code 288 - Lewd Acts with a Child, which defines child sexual abuse.
-Both statutes refer to any touching of a child under age 14 for the purpose of arousing the person accused, or the child victim.
 The touching does not have to be on a sexual organ.
 It can be anywhere on the child's body, as long as it is done with a sexual intent.

 The legal definition of "lewdness with a child under 16" in Nevada is an adult eighteen or older committing the willful and lewd commission of any lewd or lascivious act (other than sexual assault) upon the body of a child under sixteen with intent of arousing, appealing to, or gratifying the lust, passions or sexual desires of the child or the person.
 Note this law also prohibits a person under 18 committing the willful and lewd commission of any lewd or lascivious act (other than sexual assault) upon the body of a child under fourteen with intent of arousing, appealing to, or gratifying the lust, passions or sexual desires of the child or the person.

 Note that a person may be convicted of this crime even if the touching does not involve a sexual organ.
 The Nevada Supreme Court has ruled that touching any part of a child qualifies as lewdness as long as it is done with sexual intent.
 Tonopah criminal defense attorney Michael Becker gives an example:

 Example: Matt, who has a foot fetishist, goes to a park in Henderson and helps a young child tie her shoelaces.
 A cop, who knows about Matt's fetish, sees Matt and books him at the Henderson Detention Center for lewdness with a minor.